Whole-Body MPC and Online Gait Sequence Generation for Wheeled-Legged Robots: EXPERIMENTAL RESULTS AND DISCUSSION

 \section{EXPERIMENTAL RESULTS AND DISCUSSION}

-We validate our whole-body \ac{MPC} and gait sequence generation in several real-world experiments where we compare the performance of our approach with the motion planner introduced in~\cite{bjelonic2020rolling}.
-It is based on a decomposed task approach, i.e., the wheel and torso trajectories are not solved in a single task optimization as presented here.
-To the best of our knowledge, this is the first time a study compares the performance of a single and decomposed task approach on the same robotic platform.
-Table~\ref{table:capabilities} gives an overview of both approaches and lists the capabilities of both algorithms.
+We validate our whole-body \ac{MPC} and gait sequence generation in several real-world experiments where we compare our approach's performance with the motion planner introduced in~\cite{bjelonic2020rolling}.
+It is based on a decomposed-task approach, i.e., the wheel and torso trajectories are solved sequentially.
+To the best of our knowledge, this is the first time a study compares the performance of a single- and decomposed-task approach on the same robotic platform.
+Table~\ref{table:capabilities} gives an overview of both approaches and lists their capabilities.
 Each element is described in more detail in the following sections, which reports on experiments conducted with ANYmal equipped with non-steerable, torque-controlled wheels (see Fig.~\ref{fig:anymal_on_wheels}).
-The conclusions, however, can be generalized to any \mbox{(wheeled-)legged} robot.
 A video\footnote{\hbox{Available at \href{https://youtu.be/_rPvKlvyw2w}{https://youtu.be/\_rPvKlvyw2w}}} showing the results accompanies this paper.